SNARE

 The majority of snare poaching is for the illegal bush meat trade.
 Poverty, unemployment, lack of education, greed, and criminal syndicates are significant contributing factors to this problem.
 When we invest in our local communities' youth, their education, higher education, and job opportunities in conservation, we are also indirectly impacting this problem.

 SFW also volunteers alongside other organizations that organize volunteer groups to conduct "snare sweeps" for protected wilderness areas or private reserves.
 Snare sweeps often result in dozens of snares collected from the bush, big and small.
-Can you spot the snare in this photo with our president, John?
 Snares are often rusty and match earth tone colors in the bush and make them difficult to find.
 Poachers will even set decoy snares as a distraction.

 Unfortunately, many of the wildlife that are killed by snares are completely wasted.
 Traps may be set and left for days or weeks or never checked again, and animals are left to rot in the wilderness: a complete waste.